+44 (0)1424 715 533

 East Sussex, TN38 0DP

 Reading time: 7 min 6 sec | by Mark | Fuga Design Every time I'm employed to design a new identity and promote a new idea or product, it makes me somewhat anxious.
-The reason for this is that the passion of the people on most launch teams can be intoxicating, but when you examine a launch brief, the uncertainty inherent within the barriers to adoption of a new idea can usually be found relatively close to the surface.
+The passion of a launch team can be intoxicating, but when you examine a brief, the uncertainty inherent within the barriers to adoption can usually be found relatively close to the surface — “In B2B, you aren't just selling a product; you are asking people to change their habits.
+That is a much higher price than the one on the invoice.”

 Introducing Digimura® Digitally-Printable Wallcoverings

-The Challenges Of Being First-To-Market
+The Challenges of Being First-To-Market

-“This launch was going to be all about changing people's behaviour”.
+“This launch was going to be all about changing people's behaviour.”.

 “There's an old theory called ‘diffusion’ that can be used to breakdown this challenge” ....

-New product launch strategies and the “Diffusion of Innovations”.
+Launch strategies and the “Diffusion of Innovations”.

 Fuga Design | Digimura Brand Development

-Adoption, Barriers And Sticking Points
+Adoption, Barriers and Sticking Points

 “To paraphrase David Ogilvy: you can’t bore ‘first adopters’ into buying your product, you can only interest them in buying it”.